SRB measures and Young towers for surface diffeomorphisms: Building a tower out of hyperbolic branches: Proof of Theorem

-The first step in proving Theorem \ref{thm:existsY} is to consider the collection of all hyperbolic branches which arise as a consequence of almost returns to a nice recurrent set $A$.
-This collection is non-empty because the set \( A \) satisfies the \( T \)-return property (by assumption) and the hyperbolic branch property (by Theorem \ref{thm:genkatok2}).
-Notice moreover that since \( f \) is a diffeomorphism of a compact manifold the derivative of \( f \) is bounded and so for each \( i \geq 1 \) there can be at most a finite number \( \kappa_{i} \) of hyperbolic branches of order $i$.
-We can index them by a set of the form
+Since \( f \) is a diffeomorphism of a compact manifold the derivative of \( f \) is bounded and so for each \( i \geq 1 \) there can be at most a finite number of hyperbolic branches of order $i$.
+Thus we can index $\mathfrak{C}_0(A)$ by

-where \( i \) gives the almost return time, which is a multiple of T by Definition \ref{def:firstTret}, and \( j \) indexes the \( \kappa_i \) hyperbolic branches with return time \( i \).
-We therefore let
+where \( i \) gives the order (return time) of the hyperbolic branch and \( j \) indexes the \( m_i \) hyperbolic branches with order \( i \).
+Therefore we obtain

-denote the collection of hyperbolic branches associated to almost returns to $A$.
-We write $\mathfrak C^*$ for the collection of all branches obtained by concatenating finitely many elements of $\mathfrak C$.